 Why money changers can offer better rates than banks or other financial institutions?
 There are two ways to look at this.

 (I used to be in Fintech where money conversions are much more complicated than above.
-Any costs incurred in the conversion processes will ultimately be borne by consumers.)
+Any costs in the exchange processes will ultimately be borne by consumers.)

 This is a confusing topic that had once perplexed me too, so I will offer an explanation here.